MatthewMcCloskey01/MS-Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed with open access to the internet.
+The Virtual Machines had both Network Security Groups and built-in firewalls set to allow all traffic.
+Additionally, other resources were configured with public endpoints, rendering the use of Private Endpoints unnecessary.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, Network Security Groups were hardened, effectively blocking ALL traffic except for connections originating from my designated admin workstation.
+Furthermore, additional protection measures were implemented, with built-in firewalls and Private Endpoints safeguarding all other resources.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG Allowed Inbound Malicious Flows](https://i.imgur.com/1qvswSX.png)<br>